What a Phishing Attack Looks Like

 Check the source.

 In Mike’s case, simply looking at the sender’s email showed that the request for a wire payment was a scam.
 If the sender’s email seems odd, don’t trust it.
 However, attackers are getting sneakier about getting harmful emails into your inbox.
 Hacked accounts – from your friends, your bank, or other companies – can look like perfectly legitimate emails.
 Or, emails will have just a few characters out of place.
 For example, [email protected] looks very similar to [email protected], depending on fonts used.
 There is no foolproof way to identify and filter scam emails.
 Human intuition is the best way to prevent phishing scams.

 Have a backup plan in place.

 Even the most secure networks can be affected by phishing attacks.
 You can do everything possible to protect your network, but there’s always the chance that an email will slip through your security borders.
-Backing up your data, using multi-factor authentication on accounts, and keeping passwords secure are just a few ways to build up a backup plan in case you find yourself breached by an attacker.
+Backing up your data, using multi-factor authentication on accounts, monitoring your accounts for threats, and keeping passwords secure are just a few ways to build a backup plan in case you find yourself breached by an attacker.